MPI-Dortmund/cryolo/source/tutorials/training.rst

 The final model will be written to disk as specified in saved_weights_name in your configuration file.

-Now press the :guillabel:`Start` button to start the training.
+Now press the :guilabel:`Start` button to start the training.

 .. hint::